When searching, remember, a few words are better than many

 ID15-Etiquette and Sportsmanship

 Question: Is there any guide to help players handle etiquette and sportsmanship during a game?

 Answer: The only mention of etiquette and sportsmanship by the National Mah Jongg League was in a 1998 bulletin.
-Since questions often arise surrounding how to handle situations regarding too much chatting during the game, complaining, criticizing, and more, Debbie Barnett created a helpful guide list of her Golden Rules of Mah Jongg following:
+Since questions often arise surrounding how to handle situations regarding too much chatting during the game, complaining, criticizing, and more, Debbie Barnett created a helpful list of her Golden Rules of Mah Jongg as follows:

 - Wait until all your tiles are dealt out before racking them; this will prevent a misdeal and someone ending up short on tiles.

 - Keep your hands to yourself.
 Refrain from touching anyone else’s tiles or racks.
 This applies during the deal, during a joker exchange and picking up a discard.

 - Keep your exposures spaced that are atop the flat part of your rack.

 - Refrain from grabbing another player’s joker during a joker exchange after all you are not diving for a buried treasure!
 The polite way would be to ask, “May I have your joker please?”
 This should be a hand-to-hand action as recommended by the National Mah Jongg League, as opposed to placing the tile on the table.

 - Keep your tiles on the sloped part of your rack close together.
 In other words, avoid leaving spaces between them.